joridho/INF205-Paths-in-labelled-graphs/README.md

 ## Concurrency

-### step by step
+### Step by step
 #### Without ROS
-- uncomment for printing out results to terminal
+- Uncomment for printing out results to terminal
-- uncomment if you only want to run the function compare_paths in threading-paths.cpp.
+- Uncomment if you only want to run the function compare_paths in threading-paths.cpp.
 In other words not testing the efficiency in threading-paths.cpp
-- Run "make" in terminal from folder "threadin_pkg/src"
+- Run "make" in terminal from folder "threading_pkg/src"
 - Run "./threading-paths" in terminal from folder threading_pkg/src
 - Run "plot-timing.py" to plot the results from threading-paths.cpp that doesn't use ROS

 #### Using ROS
-- uncomment for printing out results to terminal
+- Uncomment for printing out results to terminal
-- uncomment for ROS concurrency in threading-paths.cpp.
+- Uncomment for ROS concurrency in threading-paths.cpp.
 Here you have to uncomment parts of the compare function.
 You also have to uncomment the included user-defined files or system header files.
-- uncomment if you only want to run the function compare_paths in threading-paths.cpp.
+- Uncomment if you only want to run the function compare_paths in threading-paths.cpp.
 In other words not testing the efficiency in threading-paths.cpp
+- open new terminal and run "roscore" from folder catkin_ws
 - Run "catkin_make" in "catkin_ws" folder
-- Copy the files threading-paths and threading-paths.o from  folder catkin_ws/devel/bin/ and paste those into threading_pkg/src folder
+- Copy the files threading-paths and threading-paths.o from  folder catkin_ws/devel/lib/threading_pkg and paste those into threading_pkg/src folder
 - Run "./threading-paths" in terminal from folder threading_pkg/src
+- (Optional) open new terminal and run "rostopic echo /results" to recieve messages from "/results" topic
 - Run "plot-timing.py" to plot the results from threading-paths.cpp, which uses ROS

 ## Further work
 - Track down the first queries, and assign p and q to either one of the paths.